anthonywong611/SF-Transactions-Modeling/README.md

 Thought Organization:
 - Only need a Transfer Family role attached with a access policy that allows it to call S3 on the user's behalf
+- Server host key doesn't actually change after being updated with ssh private key
+- Transfer Family role name has to be at least 20 characters long

 ETL Steps:
 - For each column and their corresponding code column: